nestjs/throttler/README.md

 ## ThrottleGuard

 Global guard.
 Check if metadata exists for guard.
-If not, check if route is in `ignoreRoutes`.
+If not, check if route is in `excludeRoutes`.
 If so, return `true`.
 If not, apply defaults from package (configured via module).
 If metadata does exist, use metadata instead of defaults (easy overriding) Pull throttlerStorage from `ThrottlerStorage` class via `getRecord()` method.
 Will return a number, if number is gte max, return